bhargavakula01/bhargavakula01/README.md

 - 👋 Hi, My name is Bhargav Akula.
-I am an aspiring researcher planning interested in climate change research and sustainable development
+I am an aspiring researcher interested in climate change research and sustainable development

 <!---